Skip to content

 Klik Hier

-Previous
+Previous slide

-Next
+Next slide

-Vegan frikandel sandwich
+Plant-based frikandel sandwich

 This sandwich is part of the new generation of fresh snacks in the bakery department of Albert Heijn, in line with the need for sustainable and vegetable snacks.
-Moreover, this vegan frikandel sandwich has a Nutri-Score B, which is better than many alternative non-vegetable options.
+Moreover, this plantbased frikandel sandwich has a Nutri-Score B, which is better than many alternative non-vegetable options.

 Read more in the press release